 Three summative assessment for this module consists of:

-Two group assignments and one piece of individual work based on the group-work PBL.
-These will be based on a case study or problem based learning approach, covering three different aspects of the course, deadlines will be dispersed evenly across the semester (33.3% of mark each).
-This will test the students’ ability to communicate clearly and concisely, which of course is a very important skill for a scientist.
+Two individual assignments and one piece of group work, some elements of the group work will be based on individual performance.
+These will all be based on a case study or problem based learning approach, covering three different aspects of the course, deadlines will be dispersed evenly across the semester (33.3% of mark each).
+This will test the students’ ability to communicate clearly and concisely, which is a very important skill for a scientist.

 Use of small-group PBL sessions will provide opportunity for peer feedback.
 Students will be able to assess his/her progress/performance against the class, because the group assessment sessions will be interactive.

-There will be a formal class debate on some aspect of the ethics of genetics – this will be voluntary, but students who participate would gain immediate formative feedback as to their levels of knowledge and understanding.
+There will be a formal class debate on some aspect of the ethics of genetics – this will be compulsory, students will participate to gain marks on one of the summative assessments.
+There will be opportunity to gain immediate formative feedback as to their levels of knowledge and understanding on ethical principles.

 - Enable the students to gain a clear and deep understanding of use of bioinformatics to identify genetic abnormalities and interrogate their effects.